amadeus4dev/developer-guides/docs/resources/market-insight.md

 ### Direction

-For the busiest period of travel insight from a given city, you can specify the direction either `ARRIVING` to have statistics on travelers or `DEPARTING` for statistics on travelers leaving the city.
-By default, statistics are given on travelers ARRIVING the city.
+For the Flight Busiest Traveling Period insight, you can specify the direction as:

+- `ARRIVING` for statistics on travelers arriving in the city
+- `DEPARTING` for statistics on travelers leaving the city

+By default, statistics are given on travelers ARRIVING in the city.

 ```bash
 GET https://test.api.amadeus.com/v1/travel/analytics/air-traffic/busiest-period?cityCode=PAR&period=2018&direction=ARRIVING